 c.
 Program participants must submit e-filings pursuant to these rules and the program’s technical requirements.
 The Clerk may, in accordance with MCR 8.119(C), reject documents submitted for filing that do not comply with MCR 2.113(C)(1), are not accompanied by the proper fees, clearly violate Administrative Order No. 2006-2, do not conform to the technical requirements of this project, or are otherwise submitted in violation of a statute, an MCR, an LAO, or the program rules.

 d.
-E-filings may be submitted to the Court at any time (with the exception of periodic maintenance), but shall only be reviewed and accepted for filing by the Macomb County Clerk’s Office during normal business hours.
-E-filings submitted after the close of normal business hours shall be deemed filed on the next business day.
-The clerk shall process electronic submission on a first-in, first-out basis.
+Electronic filing is not restricted by the operating hours of the court and any document submitted at or before 11:59 p.m. of a business day is deemed filed on that business day.
+Any document submitted on a weekend or court holiday is deemed filed on the next business day.
+The clerk shall process electronic submissions on a first-in, first-out basis.
 Although the system may be used on a 24-hour basis, technical support will generally only be available during regular business hours.

 e.
 E-filings shall be treated as if they were hand-delivered to the court for all purposes under statute, the MCR, and the LAO.